• Skip to primary navigation

 When it comes to storing parsley, you'll want to keep it fresh so that you can use it in recipes whenever you need it.
 Here are some tips for how to store your parsley:

-• I've found that it's best to treat a bunch of parsley like it's a bunch of flowers.
-Trim off the ends of the parsley, and fill a glass jar with fresh cold water.
+• I've found that the best method is to treat these delicate herbs like it's a bouquet of flowers.
+Trim off the ends of the parsley, and fill a large mason jar with fresh water leaving about an inch of water at the top.
 Then slide the parsley into the water and put it in the refrigerator.
 The parsley will last for up to a month this way, so you can always have fresh herbs on hand whenever you need them.
+Be sure to watch for signs of mold.

-• You can also wrap the parsley in damp paper towel and store it in an airtight container or a sealed plastic bag in the refrigerator.
+• You can also wrap the parsley in damp paper towels and store it in an airtight container or a sealed plastic bag in the refrigerator.
+If I am using this method I like to store the ziploc bag in the produce drawer.
 This will keep it fresh for about four days.
+Try to get as much air out of the bag as possible.

-• My mom always buys a lot of parsley, her favorite way is to wash parsley well, and place in a colander to dry or you can use a salad spinner, and cut parsley using kitchen shears.
-Then she layers them in an air-tight container separated by kitchen towels to absorb excess water.
+• My mom always buys a lot of parsley, her favorite way is to wash parsley well and place it in a colander to dry or you can use a salad spinner, and cut parsley using kitchen shears.
+Then she layers them a single layer in an airtight container separated by kitchen towels to absorb excess water.
 Hers last in the fridge for 1-2 weeks.

 How to Freeze Parsley